 “I think offensively we try to take advantage of mismatches,” Stephens said.
 “Whether it’s posting up or driving and kicking it out or finishing at the rim we really try to take advantage of that and it helped us this weekend.”

-Five of the seven Bulldogs who averaged more than 20 minutes a game this season will return for Yale next year, with the notable exceptions of Downey and captain Anthony Dallier ’17, who comprise the winningest class in school history.
+Five of the seven Bulldogs who averaged more than 20 minutes a game this season will return for Yale next year, with the notable exceptions of Downey and guard and captain Anthony Dallier ’17, who comprise the winningest class in school history.
 Yale will also see the return of first-team All-Ivy point guard Makai Mason ’18 for the 2017–18 campaign.

 This post was updated to reflect the version that ran in print on March 27.